wayneworkman/sines/README.md

 ---

-**Disclaimer**: This project is provided "as is" without warranty of any kind.
-Use it at your own risk.
+**Disclaimer**: This project is provided "as is" without warranty.
+Use at your own risk.